 For information on the Airport at Ho Chi Minh City click here

-For travel around Ho Chi MInh City we can recommend using GRAB (similiar to Uber).
+For travel around Ho Chi Minh City, we can recommend using GRAB (similar to Uber).
 You can download the app from your app store.

 Taxis are also available as well as transport by motorcycles.

 For the latest flight deals to Saigon compare prices on Skyscanner here: